All Episodes

 If anybody in the media cared about real reporting, John Solomon and Sarah Carter are doing it.

-Then when you put that piece of the puzzle together, what I've been warning about, I've been putting, again, I'm putting this all through the prism, the technological advancements, the wiki leaks discoveries and reveals, and the Carter and Solomon piece.
+Then when you put that piece of the puzzle together, what I've been warning about, I've been putting, again, I'm putting this all through the prism, the technological advancements, the WikiLeaks discoveries and reveals, and the Carter and Solomon piece.

-And I'm filtering all of this through my political mind and everything that I have been trying to say to you in this audience about a shadow Obama presidency, a shadow government about deep state sabotage every single day is now making more and more sense to me.
+And everything that I have been trying to say to you in this audience about a shadow Obama presidency, a shadow government about deep state sabotage every single day is now making more and more sense to me.

-Let me put the pieces of the puzzle together for you.
+Let me put the pieces of the puzzle together for you because it's interesting, isn't it?

 These types of intelligence leaks were not happening during Obama's presidency.

-Then we get to executive order 1233.
+Then we get to Executive Order 12333.

-And again, Obama, just as he's leaving the door, puts an amendment in, and this takes SATNET communications, like in the case of General Flynn, which I think is the most understandable, which is why I keep using it.
+And again, Obama, just as he's leaving the door, puts an amendment in, and this takes sat-net communications, like in the case of General Flynn, which I think is the most understandable, which is why I keep using it.

-And by the way, I have great respect for the intelligence community.
+And by the way, I have great respect for the intelligence community, but there are some people that are sabotaging within the intelligence community.

-They are openly in full complete sabotage mode of Donald Trump.
+They are openly in full, complete sabotage mode of Donald Trump.

-It doesn't matter that he has top secret clearance, and if they do surveil against General Flynn, they certainly are not allowed to use that information and leak it.
+And if they do surveil against General Flynn, they certainly are not allowed to use that information and leak it.

-Then you go to WikiLeaks.
+Then you go to Wikileaks.

 What is WikiLeaks?

-Okay, we're learning that, wow, the CIA at a level that nobody ever thought or knew has the capacity in so many different ways to spy on anybody at any place, any time.
+Okay, we're learning that, wow, the CIA at a level that nobody ever thought or knew has the capacity in so many different ways to spy on anybody at any place, anytime.

 Now, what does that mean for us?